ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-nfs.md

 To make sure that all NFS resources run on the same node, configure them as part of the resource group `nfsgroup`.

-This resource group is created together with the first resource.
+This resource group is created with the first resource.
 Resources start in the order in which they are added to the group.
-They stop in the reverse order.
+The resources stop in reverse order.

 On NODE1, run the following command.